Feature article

 AI summary

-Key steps include:
+Key actions include:

-- Considering cosmetic updates like styling or painting
+- Considering cosmetic updates like styling or painting.

 How can agents help sellers tell the story about a house that didn’t sell previously, and reassure buyers that there’s nothing wrong with it?